CunyiKang/DingLab/content/en/_index.md

       filename: icon2.png
     text: |
       <br>

       Welcome to **Ding Lab**.
-It belong to [the National Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal university, China](https://brain.bnu.edu.cn/).
-We use [fMRI/MRI](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging),combined with cognitive-behavior experimental techniques to address the following questions: what’s the neurobasis of Language, how language experience and language learning modulate brain structure and function.
-Bilingualism, sign-language users (including deaf people and hearing people), and dyslexics compose our interest population.
+It belongs to [State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University](https://brain.bnu.edu.cn/).
+We use fMRI(https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging), combined with cognitive-behavior experimental techniques to investigate: what’s the neural basis of language, how language experience and language learning modulate brain structure and function.
+Bilinguals, sign-language users (including deaf people and hearing people), and dyslexics are our study subjects.
     title: |
       Research Group
 - block: collection